google/sbom-conformance/README.md

 The SPDX 2.3 specification (https://spdx.github.io/spdx-spec/v2.3/) requires that some fields are present and/or meet certain syntactic constraints.

+#### Other License Information

+This is a top-level check that passes if, for each entry in the [Other Licensing Information ](https://spdx.github.io/spdx-spec/v2.3/other-licensing-information-detected/) section, all of the following are true:
+- the [License Identifier](https://spdx.github.io/spdx-spec/v2.3/other-licensing-information-detected/#101-license-identifier-field) field is present and conforms to `LicenseRef-<idstring>` where `idstring` only contains letters, numbers, `.`, and/or `-`
+- the [License Identifier](https://spdx.github.io/spdx-spec/v2.3/other-licensing-information-detected/#101-license-identifier-field) field is unique among all entries
+- the [Extracted Text Field](https://spdx.github.io/spdx-spec/v2.3/other-licensing-information-detected/#102-extracted-text-field) is present and not empty

 #### Name

 This is a package-level check that passes if the [Name](https://spdx.github.io/spdx-spec/v2.3/package-information/#71-package-name-field) field is present and non-empty.